jermartinz/Practice/README.md

 With this I hope to learn all that is needed to be a Full Stack Dev.

-To achieve this I will mainly use Codecademy and some books, I will also take certified courses to specialize more thoroughly.
+To achieve this I will mainly use Codecademy, The Odin project and some books, I will also take certified courses to specialize more thoroughly.